Patrick Stump: Music projects

 In September, 2018, Stump announced he'd be the composer for the first feature film, entitled Spell, produced by Crush Pictures, a subsidiary of Crush Management of which Fall Out Boy and Stump are members.
 Stump stated that the film's score was his real solo album; "I did the solo thing, and I loved making that record [2011's Soul Punk].
 But now as a composer, I'm like, 'Oh, this is my solo record.
 This my real solo record, writing music for films, TV, and stuff.'"

 A further composition effort of Stump includes his work on the original score for the 6-part documentary series Let Science Speak, which aims to combat the "escalating efforts to suppress environmental science and silence scientists".
 On working on the documentary, Stump stated that he was first approached to compose only for the documentary's trailer, but was then asked to compose music for the whole series.
-Stump explained how composing is something he has always wanted to do, despite not being classically trained.
+Stump explained that composing is something he has always wanted to do, despite not being classically trained.

 Stump wrote the theme song and is the composer for 2021 animated television series Spidey and His Amazing Friends on Disney Junior.
-He has also written songs for the Netflix animated series Dead End: Paranormal Park.
+He has also written songs for the Netflix animated series Dead End: Paranormal Park and composed the music for 2024 Netflix animated series Hot Wheels Let's Race.

+Stump composed his first film score with Sick Girl (2023).